bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     # CIAB Ubuntu BGP and BGP Route Reflectors Configuration
     # Each Node will require is FRR config file located in - /etc/frr/frr.conf
     #
-    # 2016 brian mullan (ciab) for Architectural Design combining
+    # 2016 Brian Mullan (ciab) for Architectural Design combining
     # LXD, BGP, BGP Route Reflectors, VxLAN and WireGuard to create
     # an Internet Overlay Network VPN.
     #===================================================================
     # FRR BGPd configuration file for CIAB network node.
     #
-    # Node’s FRR config includes the Virtual Routing and Forwarding (re VRFs)
+    # Node’s FRR config includes the Virtual Routing and Forwarding (re VRF)
     # defined for each of the other LXD Host/Server nodes in the rest of the CIAB Mesh Network.
     #===================================================================
     hostname node1
     password \<enter some password\>
-    enable password \<enter some "enable" password if you use FRR's VTYSH to do configs\>
+    enable password \<enter some "enable" password if you use FRR VTYSH to do configs\>
     #===================================================================
     # bgp multiple-instances...
     #===================================================================